justindhill/DRPLoadingSpinner/README.md

 ### Customizing
 There are a handful of things you can customize on your loading spinner:
 * *Color sequence*: DRPLoadingSpinner has the opportunity to change color every time it goes around.
 You can define what colors appear and in which order.
+When the end of the sequence is reached, it loops back to the beginning.
   * To define a single color, just set colorSequence to an array with just one color, like: `loadingSpinner.colorSequence = @[ UIColor.grayColor ];`
 ```objc
 loadingSpinner.colorSequence = @[ UIColor.cyanColor, UIColor.magentaColor, UIColor.yellowColor, UIColor.blackColor ];